Lambda of Virginia Chapter

 - When and how does election to Phi Beta Kappa occur?

 - What are the requirements for election to Phi Beta Kappa?

-- What special events does the Lambda of Virginia Chapter sponsor?
+- What else does the Lambda of Virginia Chapter do?

 - Where can I obtain further information about the Lambda of Virginia Chapter of Phi Beta Kappa?

-Lambda of Virginia sponsors the Phi Beta Kappa Visiting Scholar Program on the Mary Baldwin University Campus.
-The Phi Beta Kappa Visiting Scholar Program makes available each year 11 or more distinguished scholars who visit approximately 100 colleges and universities.
-Visiting Scholars spend two days at each campus, meeting informally with students and faculty members, taking part in classroom discussions, and giving a public lecture open to the entire academic community.
-The purpose of the program is to contribute to the intellectual life of the campus by making possible an exchange of ideas between the Visiting Scholars and the resident faculty and students.
+The chapter works with academic departments to sponsor Phi Beta Kappa Visiting Scholars and Visiting Lecturers.
+Visiting Scholars spend two days on campus, meeting informally with students and faculty members, taking part in classroom discussions, and giving a public lecture open to the entire academic community.
+Visiting Lecturers typically visit for shorter periods.
+Both programs seek to contribute to the intellectual life of the campus by making possible an exchange of ideas between the Visiting Scholars and Lecturers and the resident faculty and students.
+Top

 For further information, please contact Dr. Lydia Petersson, Secretary-Treasurer of the Lambda of Virginia Chapter of Phi Beta Kappa at Mary Baldwin University.
 Her e-mail address is firstname.lastname@example.org.